 - For each, link the changelog / release notes

-Forces the agent to surface dependency churn for reviewers.
+This forces the agent to surface dependency churn for reviewers instead of burying a 4,000-line lockfile diff.

 Step 5: Block hand-edited lockfiles